emilyz18/deja-dwell/README.md

 ## Team Members
 - Derek: one sentence about you!
-- Emily: one sentence about you!
+- Emily: Hi, I am a 4th year computer science student.
+I like to draw and play chess.
 - Jackson: Hello, I am a 4th year comp-sci student.
 I like being on airplanes and'm scared of big bodies of water.
 - Xinyue: Hi.
 I am a 4th year computer science student.
 I love coffee.